DPCscience/Functional-GS/README.md

 # Scripts short description:

-getgformat.sh <- wrapper to transform a GBS vcf filtered file to the oxford "g" format required for running IMPUTE2
+getgformat.sh <- wrapper to transform a GBS vcf filtered file to the oxford "g" format required for running IMPUTE2 Folds.R<-R script to subset a large list of clone names to assign them into folds for "crossvalidation" GWAS bio_kernels.R<-R script to subset a large list of SNP names into lists based on their biological annotation, these SNP subsets will then be used for contruction Genomic relationship matrices (GRMs)